 Architect MAA, Royal Academy of Fine Arts, Copenhagen 1990.
 Designer at IKEA of Sweden, 1991-1995.
 Owner of Form Design, 1995-2001.
 Teacher at the Danish Design School 1998-2000.
 Co-founder of LEGAARD&CHRISTENSEN 2001.
 Visiting professor, University of Washington, 2016.
 With DIS since 2005.

-PhD in Geography (University of North Carolina at Chapel Hill, 2007).
-Instructor, Stockholm University.
-Cartographer - Yemen Project, Royal Ontario Museum.
-Academic Director, Associate Academic Dean, and Academic Dean for Africa, SIT Study Abroad.
-Fulbright scholar, Kenya (cultural, economic, and urban geography).
+PhD, Geography (UNC Chapel Hill, 2007).
+Field Director & Principal Investigator, International Archaeological Research Institute, Inc., Honolulu.
+Archaeology Field School Instructor, Stockholm University & University of Guam.
+Cartographer, Yemen Project, Royal Ontario Museum.
+Academic Director, Associate Academic Dean & Academic Dean for Africa, SIT Study Abroad.
+Fulbright scholar, Kenya (University of Nairobi - cultural, economic, urban geography).
 Assistant Professor, Geography, Texas A&M University.
 Assistant Professor, Champlain College.
 Director of Experiential Education, NYU Abu Dhabi.
 Associate Dean for Global Education, Bates College.
 With DIS since 2018.

 Architect, M.A.A./M.D.D.
 (Royal Academy of Fine Arts, Copenhagen, 1992).
 Worked in various offices in Germany, South Africa, Namibia and Denmark.
 Own office since 1992.
 With DIS since 2005.